The best way to fish with a pompano rig is when inshore fishing with cut bait and targeting holes beyond the surf breaking.

-The pompano rig is one of the most widely-used bait presentation methods when it comes to surf fishing.
-It’s fairly simple, easy to use and is an efficient means to catch pompano, as well as a variety of other species like red drum, mullet and other saltwater game fish.
+The pompano rig is one of the most widely-used bait presentation methods for surf fishing.
+It’s relatively simple, easy to use, and is an efficient means to catch pompano, as well as a variety of other species like red drum, mullet, and other saltwater game fish.

-In this article, we’ll cover all the basics related to the pompano rig, including what it is, how to tie it, and when and where you should use it.
+In this article, we’ll cover all the basics of the pompano rig, including what it is, how to tie it, and when and where you should use it.

 Table of Contents